1. Complete Sewer Connection Form

 Will I be contacted by the Town prior to sewer construction?

 Yes, prior to construction beginning in the roadway, the Department of Public Works will perform a series of outreach efforts such as public information meetings, mailers and in-person door-to-door canvasing.
 Once your property has been identified as part of an active construction project, you will be asked you to fill out a Sewer Connection Form.
 The purpose of this form is to provide DPW with relevant information about how your current plumbing works.
 You will be asked to provide a sketch plan identifying your building’s layout in relation to the street as well as the preferred location of a sewer service stub connection on your property.
-Detailed instruction will be provided.
+Detailed instructions will be provided.

 Learn more about the Sewer Connection Form and related construction sequencing, here: https://barnstablewaterresources.com/sewer-service-connection-center/